 Herniated discs can cause persistent and debilitating pain in the back and neck, as well as pain and other symptoms radiating into the arms and legs.
-As a top medical practice in Lafayette, Louisiana, Drs.
-Alan Appley and Jason Cormier at Acadiana Neurosurgery are leading providers of state-of-the-art herniated disc treatment, including both nonsurgical and surgical options depending on the patient’s needs.
+As a top medical practice in Lafayette, Louisiana, Dr. Jason Cormier at Acadiana Neurosurgery is a leading provider of state-of-the-art herniated disc treatment, including both nonsurgical and surgical options depending on the patient’s needs.

 Discs are spongy structures located between each pair of spine bones (vertebrae) whose function is to provide cushioning against jolts and impacts and to promote flexibility and movement in the spine.
 Each disc is composed of a tough outer layer called the annulus fibrosus (literally “fibrous ring”) and a softer gel-like interior called the nucleus pulposus.
 It’s this central portion that provides cushioning against impacts and injuries from falls and other accidents, and even from the day-to-day jolts from walking and normal activities.

 Normally, discs remain between the vertebrae.
 But sometimes, a disc can slip out of place and an edge or portion of the disc can extend beyond the edges of the bones, creating a bulge or herniation that can press on surrounding soft tissue and nerves, causing pain and other symptoms.
 In some cases, the movements of the spine can cause the disc to rupture or break open and a small amount of the interior gel-like substance will leak out, increasing irritation.